Meet the cast of 2020’s Silent Witness series 23

-Silent Witness is again, with our core 4 returning to the Lyell Centre alongside a crop of recent visitor stars.

-Listed below are the forged and characters for sequence 23, airing from January 2020…
+Listed here are the forged and characters for collection 23, airing from January 2020…

 Emilia Fox performs Dr Nikki Alexander

 Who’s Dr Nikki Alexander?
-A proficient, tenacious forensic pathologist who works on the Lyell Centre.
-She arrived again in 2004 and has been an vital a part of the crew ever since.
+A gifted, tenacious forensic pathologist who works on the Lyell Centre.
+She arrived again in 2004 and has been an necessary a part of the workforce ever since.
 In her private life, Nikki is in a transatlantic relationship with Matt Garcia (Michael Landes) – which has include all of the challenges of long-distance love.

 What else has Emilia Fox been in?
-Most lately, Emilia Fox has starred as Valerie Profumo (née Hobson) in BBC drama The Trial of Christine Keeler.
+Most not too long ago, Emilia Fox has starred as Valerie Profumo (née Hobson) in BBC drama The Trial of Christine Keeler.
 Born to a household of profitable actors, she started her display profession as Georgiana Darcy within the basic 1995 adaptation of Delight and Prejudice, and later appeared as Dorota in award-winning movie The Pianist.
-Fox has featured in TV exhibits together with The Informal Emptiness, James Corden comedy The Improper Mans, The Tunnel, Sky drama Scrumptious, and John Simm’s ITV thriller Strangers.
+Fox has featured in TV exhibits together with The Informal Emptiness, James Corden comedy The Unsuitable Mans, The Tunnel, Sky drama Scrumptious, and John Simm’s ITV thriller Strangers.

 Richard Lintern performs Dr Thomas Chamberlain

 Who’s Dr Thomas Chamberlain?
-Since sequence 17, Thomas has been Head of the Lyell Centre, the forensic science institute on the coronary heart of Silent Witness.
-Apart from being a talented forensic pathologist with an experience in toxicology, Thomas can be level-headed and normally has good judgement about what’s finest for his crew.
+Since collection 17, Thomas has been Head of the Lyell Centre, the forensic science institute on the coronary heart of Silent Witness.
+Apart from being a talented forensic pathologist with an experience in toxicology, Thomas can be level-headed and normally has good judgement about what’s greatest for his workforce.

 What else has Richard Lintern been in?
-Like his Silent Witness co-star Emilia Fox, Richard Lintern has additionally helped dramatise the Profumo Affair – taking part in Stephen Ward in The Crown season two (the position performed by James Norton within the BBC drama).
-He has lately narrated the TV documentary sequence Nazi Megastructures, and beforehand narrated the Bafta-winning documentary Between Life and Dying.
+Like his Silent Witness co-star Emilia Fox, Richard Lintern has additionally helped dramatise the Profumo Affair – taking part in Stephen Ward in The Crown season two (the function performed by James Norton within the BBC drama).
+He has not too long ago narrated the TV documentary collection Nazi Megastructures, and beforehand narrated the Bafta-winning documentary Between Life and Loss of life.
 In 2013 he performed Colonel Lessard in Spies of Warsaw alongside David Tennant.

 David Caves performs Dr Jack Hodgson

 Who’s Dr Jack Hodgson?
-The lead forensic scientist on the Lyell Centre, who arrived throughout sequence 16.
+The lead forensic scientist on the Lyell Centre, who arrived throughout collection 16.
 When he isn’t fixing difficult homicide circumstances, Jack trains as a cage fighter.
-We’ve lately met Jack’s dad, Conor Hodgson (Richard Durden), and hopefully we’ll get to see extra of their relationship in sequence 23.
+We’ve not too long ago met Jack’s dad, Conor Hodgson (Richard Durden), and hopefully we’ll get to see extra of their relationship in collection 23.

 What else has David Caves been in?
-He was lately seen within the TV sequence 15 Days, and performed Clint Hill within the Natalie Portman movie Jackie.
+He was not too long ago seen within the TV collection 15 Days, and performed Clint Hill within the Natalie Portman movie Jackie.

 Liz Carr performs Clarissa Mullery

 Who’s Clarissa Mullery?
-Clarissa is a witty and multi-talented member of the crew who works within the lab.
-When Jack joined the Lyell Centre, he insisted that he and Clarissa had been a bundle deal; the 2 of them have a wonderful relationship and like to change jokes and insults.
+Clarissa is a witty and multi-talented member of the workforce who works within the lab.
+When Jack joined the Lyell Centre, he insisted that he and Clarissa have been a package deal deal; the 2 of them have a superb relationship and like to alternate jokes and insults.
 Clarissa is married to Max Thorndyke (Daniel Weyman), a digital forensics professional.

 What else has Liz Carr been in?
-Liz Carr is an actress, get up comic, broadcaster and incapacity rights activist.
-She offered the BBC Ouch! podcast for seven years till 2013, and fronted the BBC World Service documentary When Assisted Dying Is Authorized.
-Chances are you’ll lately have noticed her in Les Misérables, taking part in Fantine’s concierge,or as Dr Marlow Rhodes in The OA.
+Liz Carr is an actress, rise up comic, broadcaster and incapacity rights activist.
+She introduced the BBC Ouch! podcast for seven years till 2013, and fronted the BBC World Service documentary When Assisted Loss of life Is Authorized.
+Chances are you’ll not too long ago have noticed her in Les Misérables, taking part in Fantine’s concierge,or as Dr Marlow Rhodes in The OA.

 Michael Landes performs Matt Garcia